LaurynnColeman/Forecasting-Bluefin-Tuna-Trends/README.md

   - `fleet`: Source of the catch (`Japanese Fleet`)
   - `state`: `Fresh` or `Frozen`
   - `measure`: Price per Kg (in Yen)

+### If you have suggestions for enhancing the code or the project overall, please feel free to open an issue or submit a pull request.
+Your contributions are greatly appreciated!